kkrull/javascript-sandbox/Readme.md

 you plan to use, but [phantomjs-maven-plugin](https://github.com/klieber/phantomjs-maven-plugin) takes care of that automatically when you run Maven.

+### Configuration

 I tried - and failed - to configure an additional `contextRoot` for `lib/main/javascript`, so that `lib/` can mirror `src/`.
 [Preloading resources](http://searls.github.io/jasmine-maven-plugin/test-mojo.html#preloadSources) does work, although this requires files to be relative to `src/main/javascript`.

-### IntelliJ integration
+That's why third party libraries are - for now - in `src/main/javascript/vendor` and `src/test/javascript/vendor`.

+One such library is used only for testing: [jasmine-jquery](https://github.com/velesin/jasmine-jquery).
+Note that the version selected needs to be compatible with the version of Jasmine we're using (1.3).
+There are some articles explaining how to configure Jasmine for [loading templates](http://www.jayway.com/2012/04/17/configuring-jasmine-to-work-with-maven-and-jquery-fixtures/) from external fixtures.

-Some live templates are helpful:
+### IntelliJ live templates

 ```
 afterEach(function() {